morthenn/Anesthesia/README.md

 # Anesthesia

-Simple patient manager for anesthesiologists with the use of Spring boot, Hiberrnate, thymeleaf
+Simple patient manager for anesthesiologists with the use of Spring boot, Hiberrnate, thymeleaf.

+Deployed on heroku:
+www.aneste.herokuapp.com